On this page:

 E – Exercise proper hand hygiene; wash your hands regularly or use sanitizer especially before touching your face.

-Scams and Misinformation
+Scams and misinformation

 Be COVID Wise, protect yourself by staying informed using credible and trusted sources of information.
 Here are some things you can do: